lucky-vers/Cryptonite-Taskphase/Writeup.md

 cat: filename: No such file or directory
 ```

 `cat` does not realize our arguments are but one.
-We thus wrap the filename around quotation marks to indicate that it's a single argument.
+We thus wrap the filename around quotation marks to indicate that it's a single argument

 ```
 bandit2@bandit:~$ cat "spaces in this filename" aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG
 ```

-We can also use backslashed spaces `\ ` instead.
+We can also use backslashed spaces `\ ` instead

 ```
 bandit2@bandit:~$ cat spaces\ in\ this\ filename